patrickdappollonio/http-server/docs/directory-listing.md

 #### Image alignment

 Since raw HTML is not supported, `http-server` supports Markdown image alignment.
-To use it, suffix your image URL with one of the following:
+To use it, update the image URL in Markdown to end with one of the following:

 * `#align-left` to align the image to the left
 * `#align-right` to align the image to the right